Information for Teachers

 Participating (exhibiting) classes and their teachers (i.e. those showcasing their class project) have free admission to the Fair.
 These schools showcase their work as well as enjoy a day of science-themed workshops, shows and entertainment.

-Visiting schools are welcome to attend the Fair and will need to book tickets in advance, details below.
-Visiting groups have the opportunity to engage with all of the class science projects showcased on the day in addition to attending many of the shows included in the curriculum linked programme of science themed educational entertainment.
+Visiting schools can book tickets in advance.
+Visiting groups can engage with all of the class science projects showcased on the day in addition to attending many of the shows included in the curriculum linked programme of science themed educational entertainment.
 Individuals and groups of less than 10 people do not require an advance booking for entrance to the Fair and can purchase tickets at the venue.

 Project stands must be setup by 9.30am.
 All groups are asked to ensure that their project remains on display until the Fair closes at 3pm.